carolwanjohi/personal-week-2/README.md

 ## Description

-This is a folder for Calculator and Cooking work done in Week 2 of [Moringa Prep](http://moringaschool.com/prep/).
+This is a folder for Calculator App and Cooking  App.

 ## Setup/Installation Requirements